Daniel1999Akama/moringa_phase4_project/README.md

 Image (ANY eda Image)

 # Conclusion
 In summary, our NLP model for Twitter sentiment analysis of Apple and Google products provides valuable insights for businesses.
-It categorizes sentiments as positive, negative, or neutral, helping understand public perception, monitor customer satisfaction, and make informed business decisions.
+It categorizes sentiments as positive, negative, or neutral, helping understand public perception, monitor customer satisfaction, and make informed business decisions.The binary logisitc regression model performs best and is fit to be deployed.

+​

 # Recommendations